- This event has passed.

 2022 Fall Bird Count

 September 24 All day

 Seasonal bird counts have been a central part of Alabama Audubon’s work ever since its founding in 1946.
 This year, we’re continuing that tradition with our fifty-eighth annual Fall Bird Count Saturday, September 24th.
 We encourage you to participate at your home feeder, in your backyard, or at a local park! *Click here for detailed instructions.*

 Fall migrants, resident hawks, large waders, even common birds like Northern mockingbirds and American robins, are all fair game—each sighting contributes to a half-century-long dataset with important information on shifting ranges, the effects of urbanization, and climate-related population changes.

 *IMPORTANT: If you are reporting for Jefferson, Shelby, and St. Clair counties, the best way to submit your data is by creating an eBird list and tagging Greg Harber (gharber2).
 You may also email your sightings to Greg here.
 If you are in any other county outside of those three in Alabama, the best way to submit your data is by logging your sightings in eBird and tagging Alabama Audubon (ALAudubon).
 Alternatively, you may email these results to our Science & Conservation Director here.
 Click here for detailed instructions.

-Compilation location: Check back closer to the date to find out more information about a compilation.
-We’ll publish our results in our quarterly newsletter Flicker Flashes.
+Compilation location: We will not have an in-person compilation; however, we’ll plan to publish our results in our quarterly newsletter Flicker Flashes.
 See the paragraph above for details for the best way for you to share your data with us.

 More information: To learn more about how bird counts work, and to read the history of the one that started it all, check out National Audubon’s “History of the Christmas Bird Count” page.